ThomasBockhorn/EBookStore/ebookstore-demo/README.md

 ## Technical Details
+### Code Structure
+### Data Flow
+#### DTOs and Services
+I will be using DTOs (Data Transfer Objects) to transfer data between the frontend and the backend.
+The reason I will be using DTOs is to separate the data from the business logic.
+It will be easier to test.
+I will be using services to handle the business logic.
+The reason I will be using services is to separate the business logic from the controllers.
+It will be easier to test.
+Services will also make the controllers more readable.

 ### Frontend
 The frontend of the website is built with Vue 3 and Tailwind.
 The frontend is a single page application (SPA) that communicates with the backend through Inertia.js.
 ### Frontend Structure